adarshkr357/LinkedIn-Skill-Based-Content-Posting-Bot/README.md

     ```

 4. **Configuration:**
-    - Create a ```.env``` file in the project root directory.
+    - Create a ```.env``` file in the project root directory (app.js directory).
     - Configure the bot's settings in ```config.js```.
-You can specify the content to be posted, posting times, and other preferences.
+You can specify the skills manually or let the program log in to your account and gather skills from their automatically.

 5. Run the Bot
     ```shell
     node app.js
     ```

-The bot will automatically log in to LinkedIn, gather user's skills, and post content at the scheduled times.
+The bot will automatically log in to LinkedIn, gather user's skills, and post content everyday.

 ## Important Notes
 - Respect LinkedIn's Terms of Service and use this bot responsibly.